 There’s another factor leading many people to oppose any policy actions regarding climate change.
 This factor is the ideology of anti-centralism – the ideology which harbours deep suspicion of any attempts at centralised control over market forces.

-The reasoning runs as follows.
+Their reasoning runs as follows.
 Any action against climate change will need to be global in scope.
 After all, the fossil fuel industry operates transnationally, and could circumvent any carbon taxes levied in just a single country.
-However, any mechanism of global coordination would put too much power into the hands of a single organisation.
+However, any mechanism of global coordination would put too much power into the hands of a single political organisation.
 Sooner or later, any such organisation would impose legislation that stymies innovation and freedom.
 Any such organisation would grant itself more and more authority.
 As such, any benefits arising from it would be more than offset by the tyranny of centralised control.
 Too much local sovereignty would be lost.
 That’s too large a price to pay.

 People who embrace this anti-centralist view are predisposed – like the managers and owners of the fossil fuel companies – to find and champion arguments as to why there is no urgency to tackle climate change.
 They eagerly spread such arguments, even without being sure if they are valid.
 What matters in their mind is that the arguments sow doubt on the case for centralised control of global society.

 However, there’s no inevitability of a slippery slope from international agreements to a centralised international autocracy.
-Transhumanists point to the possibility for international agreements to be developed and adopted, without losing multi-level democratic control over the matter.
+Transhumanists can point to the possibility for international agreements to be developed and adopted, without losing multi-level democratic control over the matter.

-Consider international agreements on matters such as air traffic control, wireless spectrum allocation, emissions of ozone-depleting CFCs (as governed by the Montreal Protocol), and action in the face of disease epidemics (as coordinated by the WHO).
+Consider international agreements on matters such as air traffic control, aircraft safety, wireless spectrum allocation, emissions of ozone-depleting CFCs (as governed by the Montreal Protocol), and action in the face of disease epidemics (as coordinated by the WHO).
 Consider also the operations of bodies that coordinate world sports competitions.

 What ensures that such global agreements can be developed and then observed (rather than ignored) is the force of international public opinion, expressing itself through local political structures.

-In other words, instead of the ideology of anti-centralism – and instead of its polar opposite, which could be called “autocratic centralism” – transhumanists can envision the practice of superdemocracy being meaningfully extended from the national to the international level.
+In other words, instead of the ideology of anti-centralism – and instead of its polar opposite, which can be called “autocratic centralism” – transhumanists can envision the practice of superdemocracy being meaningfully extended from the national to the international level.

 Another factor that has delayed positive action against climate change over recent decades – a factor in addition to the short-term financial incentives of fossil fuel corporations, and the ideology of anti-centralism – is the habit of politicians to adopt “greenwash”.